 Lifting and Moving Patients

 Some of the most common injuries we see involve lifting or moving patients.
 Human bodies can be a bit bulky or stiff.
 Weight is often unevenly distributed, and long limbs make the moving process even more complicated.
-At the Law Office of Mark L. Newman, we see back, shoulder, knee, and even neck injuries result from nurses moving their patients.
+At the Law Office of Mark L. Newman, we see back injuries, shoulder injuries, knee injuries, and even neck injuries result from nurses moving their patients.
 Luckily, these injuries receive coverage under the workers’ compensation system.
 Regardless of whether or not an employer tries to blame the incident on the nurse, they still receive coverage.
 If you sustained an injury while lifting or moving a patient, we recommend pursuing a workers’ compensation claim.

 Combative Patients or Attacks

 It may seem unlikely, but nurses actually encounter many potentially dangerous patients at their place of work.
 Dangerous patients usually fall into one of the below groups:

 - Patients experiencing psychological issues which cause them to attack or physically resist.

 - Dementia patients who are suddenly unfamiliar with their surroundings.